Welcome to the Barbara Jordan Policy Research and Survey Center

 Research & Engagement

 “Strong research starts with true representation.
-By oversampling Black and Brown communities in Texas, we empower students to lead meaningful survey research that can inform policy, uplift communities, and drive change.”
+By oversampling Black and Brown communities in Texas, we empower students and faculty to lead meaningful survey research that can inform policy, uplift communities, and drive change.”

 — MICHAEL O. ADAMS, PHD., DIRECTOR